 August | 837 W 16th St. | Free

 Get a Taste of some of the city’s best tacos and tamales.
 What makes it a winner is the tender loving care that goes into the homemade tortillas and freshly seasoned meat.
-Tacos and Tamales located in Pilsen is a street fair based off a traditional market known as Tianguis; where authenticity is at the forefront for food, drink, music, shopping, & more.
+Tacos and Tamales located in Pilsen is a street fair based on a traditional market known as Tianguis; where authenticity is at the forefront for food, drink, music, shopping, & more.
 Attendees can expect the best and most authentic tacos and tamales that Chicago has to offer, plus local art installations, merchant vendors, a Modelo Beer Garden plus much more.
 Donations toward this event will benefit the Frida Kahlo Community Organization.
 Get the most out of Tacos and Tamales and RSVP for a free ticket and receive exclusive updates on this event before anyone else.

 4. Fiesta Del Sol

 July | 1400 W Cermak Rd. | Free